Rohyme/PrettyStateView/README.md

     StatesConfigFactory.get().addStateView(YOUR_CUSTOM_STATE_VIEW_INTEGER_CONSTANT,R.layout.your_custom_layout)
     ```

-- finally you can use set The stateView to any view you want just with
+- Finally you can use set The stateView to any view you want just with

     ```kotlin
     yourView.setState(StatesConstants.EMPTY_STATE)